BurdetteLamar/RubyTest/test/Test.md

 ## Log

-The largest part of the testing here is for one class:
+The largest part of the testing here is for one class:  Log.

-- Log
+- LogTest

 ## Helpers